-FW's ethos of 'greatness through stubbornness,' continues in the selection of barrels for their whiskeys.
-As with traditional American Bourbon, FW ages bourbon and rye in new white oak barrels for years at a time, giving their whiskeys distinctive and rich flavor.
-FW selected ISC white oak barrels as ISC ensures 100% of every white oak log purchased gets processed and utilized, with sawdust, bark, and waste-wood fiber and chips being utilized for fuel, landscape products, paper, and charcoal.
-Additionally, ISC works with the White Oak Initiative to ensure long-term sustainability of America's white oak forests through research, technical assistance, program implementation, communication, and policy.
-ISC not only contributes financially to the initiative but works directly with the organization to engage directly with forest owners and public land foresters as well.
-These efforts have contributed to white oak being the second fastest growing hardwood resource, including an annual growth rate exceeding harvest by 70%.
-As part of FW's commitment to barrel sustainability, FW purchased previously used bourbon barrels for aging their non-whiskey spirits.
-Using these bourbon barrels not only reduces waste associated with white oak barrels in general, but provides a unique flavor profile to FW's non-whiskey spirits.
+FW's ethos of "greatness through stubbornness," continues in the selection of barrels for its whiskeys.
+As with traditional American Bourbon, FW ages bourbon and rye in new white oak barrels for years at a time, giving its whiskeys distinctive and rich flavors.
+FW selected ISC white oak barrels because ISC ensures 100% of every white oak log purchased gets processed and utilized, with sawdust, bark, and waste-wood fiber and chips being utilized for fuel, landscape products, paper, and charcoal.1 Additionally, ISC works with the White Oak Initiative2 to ensure the long-term sustainability of America's white oak forests through research, technical assistance, program implementation, communication, and policy.
+ISC not only contributes financially to the initiative but also works directly with the organization to engage directly with forest owners and public land foresters as well.
+These efforts have contributed to white oak being the second fastest-growing hardwood resource, including an annual growth rate exceeding harvest by 70%.3 As part of FW's commitment to barrel sustainability, FW purchased previously used bourbon barrels for aging its non-whiskey spirits.
+Using these bourbon barrels not only reduces waste associated with white oak barrels in general, but it alsoprovides a unique flavor profile to FW's non-whiskey spirits.